Mrwhononumber/Quasar/README.md

 * Bookmark your favorite articles
-* Browse latest Lanuches and events
+* Browse the upcoming lanuches and events
+* Contol the app appearance Dark/Light Mode